w3f/Grants-Program/applications/chaineducation.md

 Students can get them enrolled in a classroom.
 For every achievement, they will earn achievement NFT.
 Students can rate and review the courses too.
 Instructors can create a paid course too, if any student purchases a course, on whatever price they will purchase will directly go to the instructor of the course.
+We are also working on our own Job Board where users can find Web3 jobs with ease.

 ### API Spec